CodeForBaltimore/Healthcare-Rollcall/README.md

 The application will be available at http://localhost:8080/

+**User Credentials:** To find example user credentials, look to the seed file in the Bmore-Responsive repository in the user.json file.

 **Note:** Depending on the OS you are running `Docker` on your localhost may be mapped to a different IP address.
 The standard IP address `Docker` is mapped to on Windows is `192.168.99.100` so you would access the application at `192.168.99.100:8080`.

 ## Compiles and minifies for production